Liposuction Aftercare: Useful Tips for Lipo Recovery Period

 How to Prevent Infection in the Liposuction Recovery Time?

-Infection is a life-threatening side effect of liposuction surgery which may happen due to using contaminated surgical instruments, endogenous infectious agents, or poor wound care after the surgery.
+Infection is a life-threatening side effect of liposuction surgery, which may happen due to the use of contaminated surgical instruments, endogenous infectious agents, or poor wound care after the surgery.
 The symptoms of liposuction infection include severe pain and swelling, yellow or green pus coming out of the incisions, fever, vomiting, and skin edema.

 To prevent the infection after liposuction, you should take antibiotics as instructed and keep your wounds dry and clean.
 That’s why it is usually recommended not to show up in public areas (especially in the swimming pool and beach) until your wounds are completely healed.